 Based on Figure 1.
 Pentahelix is an innovative model of the development of the Quadruple Helix model.
 This concept is a collaboration between elements of Academics, Practitioners/Business, Community, Government, and Media to create an ecosystem based on creativity and knowledge so as to obtain solutions for the development of creativity, innovation, and technology in the creative industries.
 The development of this synergy and collaborative concept began with Etzkowitz & Leydesdorff's theory in 2000 with the idea of a triple helix, 2014 it was developed by Lindberg to become a quadruple helix in 2018 the idea of a pentahelix by Riyanto emerged.
-The triple helix model consists of activities that produce other types of innovation and apply existing technology and research knowledge beneficial for the development of IKMs.
+The triple helix model consists of innovation activities on technological innovation products, while the quadruple model consists of activities that produce other types of innovation and apply existing technology and research knowledge beneficial for the development of IKMs.
 Furthermore, the penta helix model is a model that is more widely used to improve the economy by involving 5 elements.